Omnisend for Woocommerce (WordPress)

 ⚠️ If you face any problems with your store connection, jump to the troubleshooting section.

-Woocommerce plugin benefits
+WooCommerce plugin benefits

 Once you connect your WooCommerce to your Omnisend account via the plugin, you will get access to the complete package of Standard and Pro plans features, including: